-Using projects can simplify permission management through features such as nested project hierarchies, hiding projects from certain users or groups, authorizing project leaders, and locking permissions.
+Projects can simplify permission management with features such as nested projects, project visibility, non-admin project leaders, and locking permissions.

 Project administration